ebabel-games/magicalhex/GAME-MECHANICS.md

 ### Domain fighting system

-Modeling a territory you have first discovered, before any other Necromancer gets there, is very easy.
+When a new character is created, he appears in a newly created domain, on the edge of at least one already discovered domain.
+The starting domain is therefore "discovered" by the newly made Necromancer and he can start enslaving the local popuplation of humans and animals to make them model the domain for him.

-You can just enslave the humans and the animals already living there to do your bidding.
+To own a domain, a Necromancer needs to enslave more humans and animals already living there to do his bidding.

-If another Necromancer has already enslaved the local population, you can easily kill whoever you find with a few spells, but it will be harder to break the other Necromancer's enslavement and impose your own.
-Breaking such a control isn't that hard but it's not automatic.
-However, a Necromancer can also place protective enchantments, traps and demons in strategic positions, which can also make it difficult to take other the domain you are vying to control.
+If another Necromancer has already enslaved the local population, you can try to enslave more living creatures (humans and/or animals) than the current owner did, or easily kill whoever you find with a few spells.
+However, a Necromancer can also place protective enchantments, traps and demons in strategic positions, which can also make it difficult to take over the domain you are vying to control.

+To get the slaves to build something or change the terrain, the Necromancer needs to acquire books of knowledge from the loot tables of demons.
+Summoning and fighting demons is the source of all useful equipment, spells and books of knowledge.
+The other source is to steal them from other other Necromancers.
+All Necromancers are playing characters.

 All Necromancers can: